Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator/_index.md

 In the second case, the default delimiter is: "4".

-**Note:** you are not expected to handle integer delimiters where the delimiter and the digit your adding are the same.
+**Note:** you are not expected to handle integer delimiters where the delimiter and the digit you are adding are the same.
 For example

 ```
 add("//4\n14244")